Architect Flow: First‑Principles Design and Fixes

 - Added

-: uses last output dict or falls back tocontext.yaml_is_valid
+capture_yaml_textto normalize YAML outputs and update context. select_validity_branch: uses last output dict or falls back tocontext.yaml_is_valid.-

 Programmatic Builder (